charanjit-singh/cjgrok/README.md

 ## Features

+- ⚡ **Grok AI Superpowers**: Enhanced control over your generated content
+- 🗑️ **Delete Hidden Posts**: Easily access and delete posts that are otherwise hidden in Grok Imagine
 - 📸 **Gallery View**: Browse all your Grok Imagine posts in a grid layout
-- 🖼️ **Thumbnail Preview**: See post thumbnails with prompts and creation dates
-- 🗑️ **Delete Posts**: Delete individual posts or bulk delete all posts sequentially
 - 🔒 **Privacy Control**: Take control of your Grok Imagine posts
-- 🎨 **Beautiful UI**: Modern, semi-transparent design with blur effects
-- ⚡ **Easy Access**: Quick access button on the Imagine page or via extension popup

 ## Installation